aladdinstudios/react-native-immersive-bars/README.md

 }
 ```

+## Notice about Fork

+This package is a fork of [react-native-immersive-bars](https://github.com/oceanbit/react-native-immersive-bars).
+Initially this just made the package work after the jcenter was shut down.
+I have a PR open to merge this into the original package, but I'm not sure if it will be merged.

+I also plan to add TurboModules support to this package, but I'm not sure when I'll get around to it.
+If I do, I'll make a PR to the original package as well.

 ## Alternatives

 If you don't need to use a fullscreen navbar, then you can simply change the color of the navbar itself with this package: